 You can be fairly clueless about something and at the same time be exceptionally good at it, because the results are what matters.

-I’ve read, I’ve heard, and I’ve been told: when building a mix from ground zero, it helps to have a clear vision of want you want it to be, how you want it to sound.
+I’ve read, I’ve heard, and I’ve been told: when building a mix from ground zero, it helps to have a clear vision of what you want it to be, how you want it to sound.
 And somewhere along the way, that idea (outside) became a thought (inside), and it started repeating.

 Every time that thought popped up in my brain, it would press the well-worn grey button which activates the voice of doubt living close by, in some other neighborhood of my brain that, while generally hidden from my view, often makes its presence known.
 There are a lot of other dark and unhelpful voices living in other, equally hidden neighborhoods in my brain, but that’s a story for another day…